adiehl96/obsidian-gallery/README.md

  - Added both a setting and a menu to change search bar types
  - New search bar type Simple Filter, which only has ignore case tag searches as an option(and takes up less screen real estate)
  - Fixing some issues with pasting filters and unifying string validation
+ NOTE: there was an issue with the settings update and will not adhere to the previous show or hide setting.
+Going to settings and switching to classic will be the equivilent of the old show on open setting.

 ## 1.2.1
  - Added info links for similarly named files in the same folder(this helps for if you want to make a preview image for a file type that isn't supported, like PSD files)